-Never work on the engine cooling system or if you are not familiar with the operations to be carried out, the applicable safety standards and especially if you do not have the instruments, liquids and tools necessary $\Rightarrow \bigwedge!$ Have the work carried out by a specialised workshop if you are uncertain.
+Never work on the engine cooling system or if you are not familiar with the operations to be carried out, the applicable safety standards and especially if you do not have the instruments, liquids and tools necessary $\Rightarrow \triangle$!
+Have the work carried out by a Technical Service if you are uncertain.
 SEAT recommends visiting a Technical Service.